syves/xml-parser/xml-parser/README.md

 #check number of inserts
 testdb=# select count(`*`) from person;

+#create index took 4 mins and is not reccomended for db with frequent inserts and updates!
+testdb=# create index person_idx on person (fname, lname, dob);

 ## License
 Copyright © 2018 FIXME
 Distributed under the Eclipse Public License either version 1.0 or (at